4-Month Sleep Regression Roadmap: 9-Step Action Plan to Stop Frequent Night Wakings

 1. Sleep Cycle Maturation

-The primary cause of night waking at 4 month sleep regression is Sleep Cycle Maturation.
-Around 4 months, babies transition from “newborn sleep” (which is mostly deep) to adult-like sleep cycles involving more distinct stages: [4]
+The primary cause of night waking during this phase is sleep cycle maturation.
+Around 4-months, babies transition from “newborn sleep” (which is mostly deep) to adult-like sleep cycles involving more distinct stages: [4]

 The Challenge: Unlike newborns who can “bridge” cycles easily, 4-month-old babies often wake fully after each 45–90 minute cycle.
 If they have not mastered independent sleep, they will need external help (rocking/feeding) to “re-enter” the next cycle.